As They Are: The Power of Belonging

 The Wizard of Oz

-A recent study by the ABA reveals that diversity in the legal profession has not increased in a decade.1 Moreover, the Law School Survey of Student Engagement (LSSSE) reports that law students from historically excluded groups consistently are alienated and hold a minimal sense of belonging, thus needing additional support.2 In law school, such students, once academically successful in college, often experience a significant decline in grades and morale, thus initiating a vicious cycle.3 Indeed, the LSSSE report acutely demonstrates that belonging is a predominant factor for law school academic success.4 The above also reveals that cosmetic or performative diversity, equity, and inclusion initiatives, prevalent in many settings including law schools, are simply inadequate responses to the barriers faced by diverse law students.5
+A recent study (PDF) by the ABA reveals that diversity in the legal profession has not increased in a decade.1 Moreover, the Law School Survey of Student Engagement (LSSSE) reports (PDF) that law students from historically excluded groups consistently are alienated and hold a minimal sense of belonging, thus needing additional support.2 In law school, such students, once academically successful in college, often experience a significant decline in grades and morale, thus initiating a vicious cycle.3 Indeed, the LSSSE report acutely demonstrates that belonging is a predominant factor for law school academic success.4 The above also reveals that cosmetic or performative diversity, equity, and inclusion initiatives, prevalent in many settings including law schools, are simply inadequate responses to the barriers faced by diverse law students.5

 Denver Law’s Office of Diversity, Equity and Inclusion , led by Associate Dean Alexi Freeman , recently launched the Inter-Institutional Consortium Pre-Law Education Program (IIC-PLEP) .
 Funded in part by a pipeline grant from LSAC, IIC-PLEP aims to provide college students from historically underrepresented groups with multifaceted support and access to resources that foster a culturally grounded, whole student approach to law school preparation and admission.
 Partner schools include Colorado colleges that serve substantially diverse student populations as well as historically black colleges and universities.
 IIC-PLEP includes access to a free LSAT preparation course in partnership with Khan Academy and accompanying LSAT materials as well as virtual preparation workshops and law student mentors.
 Participants can also access peer support groups and engage in wellness programming to help them develop culturally competent coping strategies in partnership with the Black Emotional and Mental Health Collective (BEAM) .
 Indeed, a primary initiative of the IIC-PLEP is to offer support and preemptive professional identity formation of black, indigenous, people of color (“BIPOC”) LGBTQI+ prelaw students via the Pauli Murray Joseph Beam Initiative.